Scientific Name

 Light: E. 'Pinky' prefers full sun to partial shade.
 If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Pinky' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering E. 'Pinky'.
-If you have saucers under the pots, empty the water briefly.
-During the winter months, water the plant just enough to keep the plants from shriveling.
+If you have saucers under the pots, briefly empty the water.
+During the winter months, water the plant just enough to keep the plant from shriveling.

-Fertilizing: E. 'Pinky' grows well without fertilizer but may benefit from the extra nutrients.
-Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.
+Fertilizing: E. 'Pinky' grows well without fertilizer but may benefit from extra nutrients.
+Use a slow-release fertilizer in spring, or a liquid fertilizer diluted 2 to 4 times more than usual and applied less often than recommended.

-Repotting: Repot the plant only as needed during spring or early summer when it grows actively.
-To repot your E. 'Pinky', ensure the soil is dry before repotting.
+Repotting: Repot the plant only as needed in spring or early summer, when it is actively growing.
+To repot your E. 'Pinky', ensure the soil is dry.

 Propagation: Like all Echeverias, this succulent is usually propagated from leaves and offsets, but it can also be grown from stem cuttings and seeds.
 Spring is the best time to take cuttings and separate offsets.
 Sow the seeds in spring or summer.